atet/nas/README.md

 # Introduction to Network Attached Storage

+**This tutorial is part of my series on System Administration:<br>I highly recommend finishing my [15 Minute Introduction to Raspberry Pi](https://github.com/atet/learn/blob/master/raspberrypi/README.md#atet--learn--raspberrypi) to put this tutorial in better context**

 **Estimated time to completion: 15 minutes**<br>(excluding waiting times for downloads and updates)

 * This introduction to Network Attached Storage (NAS) only covers what's absolutely necessary to get you up and running